Contract of Employment

 What’s the difference between an employment contract and a section 1 statement?

-The essential difference between an employment contract and a section 1 statement is that an employment contract came into existence, even though it may not be in writing, the minute the employee agreed to work for the employer.
+The essential difference between an employment contract and a section 1 statement is that an employment contract is formed, even though it may not be in writing, the minute the employee agreed to work for the employer.

-The section 1 statement has to be given to the employee on or before their first day of employment, and is merely evidence of what the contractual terms of the employment probably are.
+The section 1 statement has to be given to the employee on or before their first day of employment, and is merely evidence that the contract exists.

 What should the section 1 statement cover?